GlodBlock/ExtendedAE/src/main/resources/assets/expatternprovider/ae2guide/epp_intro/extended_inscriber.md

 Extended Inscriber is an advanced <ItemLink id="ae2:inscriber" />.

-It can run 4 inscribing jobs at the same time and the max stack size of its inventory is 4, which allows it to parallelize easily.
+It can run 4 inscribing jobs at the same time.

+There is button that allows you to change the max stack size of its inventory like the normal one.

+It is suggested to set stack size to 1 when using it with <ItemLink id="ae2:pattern_provider" /> to avoid possible issues.